akai007/v-skeleton/README.md

 # v-skeleton
-A vue skeleton implementation by directives
+Low-Intrusion, Dynamic and Better skeleton by vue directives